hsfl/cosmos-core/documentation/install/arm.md

 Now run your program, and it should deploy the executable to the target machine, and run it in "Application Output".
  - To add command line arguments, click on the left side "Projects" -> Run (From your kit at the top, Run vs Build) -> Modify Run: Arguments

+## Note1
+If you downloaded the Linaro toolchain for windows it may not have GDB with python enabled, but you can still try using the Linaro GDB.
+Select the gdb debugger from the Linaro installation path,
+ex: C:\Program Files (x86)\Linaro\gcc-linaro-arm-linux-gnueabihf-4.9-2014.09\bin\arm-linux-gnueabihf-gdb
+To compile gdb with python enabled check the section to build GDB with python

 Cross-compile using Qt Creator and Cmake files
 -------------------------------------------------